metapragma/cepheus/README.md

 ### Problem

 We found ourselves writing the same piece of CSS over and over.
 Handwriting it is very time-consuming, repetitive and results in lots of duplication.
 “Zombie code” is plenty and nobody risks removing it.
-This results in much more CSS shipped than you really need.
+This results in much more CSS shipped than we really need.

 ### Functional CSS